Pentasis/ConsolidatedModsTextures/About/Features.md

 Original by cucumpear (link)
 Some small tweaks to the vanilla stones (granite, slate etc.) to add some constrast.

+### Mountain texture tweak
+Original by Visandar The Unliving (Visandars Rocks and Stones) Adds a bit of "depth" to rockfaces

 - Selected Reconnector
 - no power wires